-One of our roles is to gather whānau voice across the Tihei Takitimu rohe.
-We completed a round of engagement in 2023 - 2024 resulting in our first whānau voice report, and this was added to and informed the Hauora Māori Priorities Report (Appendix A).
-Whānau voice was summarised in our Whānau Engagement Report and through an online survey.
+One of our roles is to gather whānau voice across the Tihei Takitimu rohe, and in 2023 we endorsed an Engagement Model (opposite) designed to collaborate and empower whānau.

+We completed our first round of engagement in 2023 - 2024 where whānau provided valuable insights on status, concerns, access and priorities and this informed the Hauora Māori Priorities Report (Reference Document C).
 As well as the whānau voice, we also analysed needs of whānau from IMPB profiles provided by Te Aka Whai Ora and other evidence such as the findings (and whānau voice) from Hawke's Bay maternity care services review; research on Māori uses of medicines, plus research on Māori and palliative care.

-Tihei Takitimu IMPB continues its whānau voice programme of work, to ensure future issues of our Whānau Voice report(s) are informing our strategic commissioning and monitoring functions moving forward.
-Our engagement team is in the process of initiating Round two of whānau engagement at the time of writing this plan.
+Tihei Tākitimu IMPB continues its whānau voice programme of work, to ensure future issues of our Whānau Voice report(s) are informing our strategic commissioning and monitoring functions moving forward.